cjshowalter/CS372Proj2/readme.txt

 Then you can simply create an object of your chosen shape class type following the parameter requirements for that class.
 For example, "c = Circle(2); r = Scaled(c, 2, 2)" creates a scaled circle of twice the width and height of the original.
-Some of the compound classes, such as Layered, will require a vector of shape objects to be passed as a parameter.
+Some of the compound classes, such as Layered, will require a vector of unique pointers to shape objects to be passed as a parameter.
 Generating PostScript for compound shapes is the same as generating PostScript for basic shape classes.